TechNickAI/airbnb-screenshots/README.md

 ### Installing airbnb-screenshots
 1. Clone this repository by running `git clone https://github.com/gorillamania/airbnb-screenshots.git` Note: if you haven't installed `git` yet, you will be prompted with instructions on how to do so
-2. Run `npm install` to install the required packages
+2. Run `cd airbnb-screenshots; npm install` to install the required packages